+How can a building be engineered for ideal performance?
 Our course focuses on the link between building design and production, and gives you the technical understanding needed to bridge the two.

 Architectural technology has three major themes: technology, design, and procurement and contracts.
 Our course will give you the skills you need to practise successfully in each area, and a thorough understanding of scientific, technological and organisational principles.

-You’ll cover business and management, professional practice and contract administration.
+You will cover business and management, professional practice and contract administration.
 This will prepare you to contribute to the running of a successful practice.

 Our course is accredited by the Chartered Institute of Architectural Technologists, and is designated as a Construction Industries Board course in the built environment.